Cart

 My friend Sarah has just started paddleboarding along with her pooch Nova and joined myself and Cal my seasoned Brazilian adventure dog (who has more stamps in his passport than your average Brit) on a few paddles at the start of spring, was feeling the same urge to escape the maddening crowds and a plan to head north emerged

 Sarah and I are no strangers to wild road trips having travelled over 300 miles along beaches by buggy in North Brazil together.
-Taking on the North Coast 500 in a Mini was going to be a walk in the park, it would hopefully involve fewer flat tyres and breakdowns too.
+Taking on the North Coast 500 in a Mini was going to be a walk in the park, North Coast 500 SUP Adventures - it would hopefully involve fewer flat tyres and breakdowns too.
 After a camping trip to the Isle of Skye last November where it rained continuously, was cold in a two-man tent, with two girls and two damp dogs, we learnt a lesson and decided the make this a bit of a glamping road trip, being savvy with Scottish weather we opted for comfort and warmth and hired roof tent from a company in Glasgow.

 The North Coast 500 is a 500-mile route along some of the most scenic winding roads in Scotland, passing towering Munros, white Sandy beaches and glistening lochs.
 Most people drive East to West but we chose to drive up the west coast and head north, in the hope of clearer roads and less slow-moving camper vans to get stuck behind.